ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 - While the project still has a bus factor of 1, my personal stability is critical for the project.
 Barring exceptional circumstances, I should be able to continue working on it through graduation thanks to the university and government's student financial aid, and my family's financial support.
 - Significant volunteer involvement and/or external investment will be necessary for a full implementation of this project.

-### Detailed budget
+### Detailed budget estimates

+All figures are rough estimates.

 #### Bootstrapping and mockup
 ```
 Task                                Hours   Price/hr    Cost$   Price owner
 ============================================================================================
-Get people to join me on project    200     10          2000    I volunteer as much as I can
+Get people to join me on project    200     10          2000    I volunteer
 Develop prototype                   200     10          2000    I volunteer to do my best
 Fill out prototype                  1000    10          10000   I volunteer as much as I can
 TOTAL                               1400    10          14000